tarikulwebx/Laravel-Auth-API/README.md

 git clone https://github.com/tarikulwebx/Laravel-Auth-API.git
 ```

-#### Step 2:
+### Step 2:

-Create .env file in your project root directory and copy all liles of codes from .env.example to .env.
+Create .env file in your project root directory and copy all lines of codes from .env.example to .env.

-Change following database credentails according to your local MySQL Database.
+Change following database credentials according to your local MySQL Database.

 ```
 DB_HOST=127.0.0.1